Neuilly-sur-Seine: Population

 The population data in the table and graph below refer to the commune of Neuilly-sur-Seine proper, in its geography at the given years.
 The commune of Neuilly-sur-Seine ceded part of its territory to the new commune of Levallois-Perret in 1866.

 Main sites

 It was the site of the Château de Neuilly, an important royal residence during the July Monarchy.
+The Hôtel de Ville was completed in 1886.

 Transport

-Neuilly-sur-Seine is served by three stations on Paris Métro Line 1: Porte Maillot (with a direct access to RER line C), Les Sablons and Pont de Neuilly.